-If you have difficulty getting a phone company to protect your account from shut-off based on a serious illness or personal emergency, call the DTC Consumer Division.
-Even though there are regulations that set certain time limits as to when the telephone company is required to give protection, if you need protection you should try to persuade the company to extend the protection period.
+If you have difficulty getting a phone company to protect your account from shut-off based on a serious illness or personal emergency, call the DTC Consumer Division at (800) 392-6066.
+Even though there are regulations that set certain time limits as to how long the telephone company is required to give protection, if you need protection you should try to persuade the company to extend the protection period.